How to grow

-- For seeds, allow flowers to develop
+- For seeds or for attracting beneficial insects, allow flowers to develop.

 - Basil can be grown as an indoor plant in a south-facing window with a minimum of 6 hours of sunlight or fluorescent lights 6 inches above the plants for 14 to 16 hours a day

 - Harvesting can begin in about 4-5 weeks